aws-samples/simple-crud-api/README.md

 * Lambda Function
 * DynamoDB Table

 Please run `cdk deploy` to deploy this stack in your AWS account.
+You can access API using {ApiGatewayUrl}/items

 ## Useful commands